 The Japanese ended the detail at the farm and sent the POWs to Lasang on March 2, 1944.
 The POWs thought that it would not be as bad as the farm; they were wrong.
 The barracks of the POWs were only 400 yards from the airfield.
 The POWs believed this was done so if American planes attacked, they would kill their own countrymen.

 The POWs either built runways or were sent to a quarry to mine coral for runways.
 The POWs dug out the coral, broke it up, and loaded it onto trucks which were driven to the airfield.
 When the POWs slowed the pace of their work down, the Japanese resorted to torture to get them to work.

 On September 5, 1945, the camp was liberated.
 Leonard was returned to the Philippine Islands for medical treatment.
+In September 1945, he sailed for San Francisco on the U.S.S.
+Joseph T. Dychman and arrived there on October 16, 1945.
 He was promoted to corporal and returned to the United States and was discharged on December 26, 1946.

 Leonard married Dorthy Jean Reading on August 7, 1970, and resided in Southlake, Texas.
-Leonard Adams passed away on September 7, 1997, at the Veterans Administration Hospital in Dallas, Texas.
-He was buried in Section L, Grave 1305, at Sam Houston National Cemetery in Houston, Texas.
+Leonard Adams passed away on September 7, 1997, at the Veterans Administration Hospital in Dallas, Texas, and was buried in Section L, Grave 1305, at Sam Houston National Cemetery in Houston, Texas.